-Poros is a small Greek island-pair located in the southern part of Saronic Gulf, about 58 km (36 ml) south from Piraeus, separated from Peloponnese via a 200 m (656 ft) wide sea channel, with Galatas situated on mainland across the strait.
-The island covers a total area of approx 31 km2 (12 ml2) and has a population of around 4,000 people (2011 census).
+Poros Island is located in the southern part of Saronic Gulf, approx 58 km (36 ml) south from Piraeus.
+The island is separated from Peloponnese by a 200 m (656 ft) wide sea channel, with Galatas on mainland Greece (across the strait).
+The island covers a total area of approx 31 km2 (12 ml2) and has population around 4,000.

 - The ancient name of the island of Poros was Pogon.
 Just liike other ports located in the Saronic Gulf, it is a popular weekend destination for travellers from Athens.

-- Poros Island consists of 2 isles: Sphairia, of volcanic origin, which is the southern part, where today's city is situated, and Kalaureia, also called Calauria or Kalavria (translated to 'gentle breeze'), which is the northern and biggest part.
-A bridge links the two isles over a tight strait.
+- Poros Island consists of 2 isles - Sphairia (the southern part) and Kalaureia (aka Calauria or Kalavria, the northern / biggest part).
+A bridge links the isles over a narrow strait.

-- Poros has rich vegetation.
-Much of its northern, far eastern and western sides are bushy, whereas vast areas of old pine forest lie in the south and center of Poros Island.
-It features a good road network and tourist infrastructure, making Poros a popular resort for brief holidays.
+- The island has rich vegetation.
+Much of its northern, far eastern and western sides are bushy, whereas vast areas of old pine forest lie in the south and center.
+The island has a good road network and well developed tourist infrastructure, making it a popular resort travel destination for Greek short breaks.

-- Though having no airport, Poros Island is easily accessible from Piraeus via hydrofoil or ferry.
-One can reach it by bus or car from the mainland at Galatas.
+- Though having no airport, the island is easily accessible from Piraeus (via hydrofoils or ferries).
+It can be also reached by bus or car from mainland Greece (Galatas).

-- Poros Island's Archaeological Museum, at Korizis Square, houses relics from the Sanctuary of Poseidon, ancient Troizen, and other archaeological sites located nearby.
+- The Archaeological Museum (at Korizis Square) houses relics from the Sanctuary of Poseidon (island's northern part), ancient Troizen, and other archaeological sites located nearby.

-- Poros Island was the site of the first modern Greek naval base, established during the Greek War of Independence in 1827.
+- Poros Island was the site of the first modern Greek naval base, established in 1827 during the Greek Revolution (1821-1829) against the Ottoman Empire.

 Poros Island cruise terminal